 HONEY

-We had a challenging year for the honeybees in 2023.
-Between the heat and drought conditions, we were not suprised that the amount of honey in the hives would need to be left for the bees to get through the winter.
+We had a challenging year for the honeybees in 2024.
+Between the heat and drought conditions, we are not suprised that the amount of honey in the hives would need to be left for the bees to get through the winter (two years in a row, ouch).
 Most beekeepers would have removed it anyway and simply created sugar syrup/nectar and paddies to feed the bees through the winter.
 We are not most beekeepers.
 If we have a good supply of the previous year's honey bottled and left to sell, we don't see any reason to add to that inventory and have to spend money for sugar to get the bees through the winter.
 We will, of course, keep an eye on the honey they stored in case the winter is such that what they stored is not sufficient to get them through to the spring nectar flow and we need to supplement their food supply.

-I wasn't very forceful about selling the 2022 honey, which I suppose is a good thing because it means we still have honey to sell.
-Much of it has crystallized (which I personally prefer) but that is easily dealt with if you prefer it liquid.
+I still haven't been forceful about selling the 2022 honey, which I suppose is a good thing because it means we still have honey to sell.
+It is entirely crystallized (which I personally prefer) but that is easily dealt with if you prefer it liquid.
 (Ask me about using the sun to re-liquify your honey.)

-2022 was what I would call 'back to business as usual' in that we only extracted once in the late Fall with the bees providing a lovely harvest (beyond their own stock).
-The honey is a deep amber, flavorful, and a nice thick consistency.
-I was able to acquire enough glass containers so you won't have to choose between glass or plastic this year.
+The 2022 Honey is a deep amber color, flavorful, and has a nice thick consistency.
+It is all in glass jars.
 (I have filled a few 12 oz squeeze bottles and I have extra empty 12 oz sqeeze bottles if you like to put your honey into that kind of container.)

 PLUS, I am surprised to be able to tell you that there is a small quantity of “21 SELECT” honey available.
 This exquisite product from 2021 is of such high quality/flavor, you pay a premium for it (truly, I’d just as soon hide it away for my private use, but that seems petty and ungenerous).